mezantrop/ts-warp/README.md

 #### Install the application

-Typically, the operation requires root privileges, below we use `sudo` to achieve the goal, but on some operating systems you may need to invoke `su` instead:
+Typically, installation requires root privileges.
+Below we use `sudo` to achieve the goal, but on some operating systems you may need to invoke `su` instead:

   ```sh